radiantlogic-v8/documentation-new/documentation/configuration/security/password-policies.md

 ![Example Custom Password Policy Applicable to a Group](Media/special-user-policy.jpg)

-Figure 21: Example Custom Password Policy Applicable to a Group

 An example of a custom password policy applicable to all users below a specific container is shown below.
 This custom policy is enforced for all users in a RadiantOne Directory store located below o=local.